 3 Myths About Diabetes and Eye Health

-Learn the truth about the importance of staying on top of regular eye examz
+Learn the truth about the importance of staying on top of your eye health

 Say the word “diabetes” and the conversation usually turns to things like counting carbs and tales of finger pricks and blood sugar monitoring.

-What doesn’t get mentioned often enough is how diabetes can impact the eyes.
+What doesn’t get mentioned often enough is how diabetes can impact eye health.
 No surprise, then, that one of the biggest challenges eye doctors face is patients with diabetes who won’t come in when everything seems fine.

 Rahul N. Khurana, M.D., gets it.
 “People with diabetes have so many doctors to see, so getting their eyes checked for related complications can easily fall by the wayside,” says Dr. Khurana, a vitreoretinal surgeon with Northern California Retina Vitreous Associates Medical Group, Inc., and clinical spokesperson for the American Academy of Ophthalmology.